 16. Follow industry-specific job feeds.
 Use my massive Twitter job feeds guide to follow your industry’s job openings, in your country, region or city.
 When you see a job opening to apply for, save it as a Favorite until you’ve applied for it.

 17. Grow your network some more.
-Use a tool like Twubble to follow who your followers are following.
-Visit tweeters’ profiles and see their starred favorites to get to know them.
+Follow who your followers are following.
+Visit people’s profiles and see their starred favorites to get to know them.
 Also, don’t forget the list of people you drew up when you researched Twitter at the beginning of this guide.
-Do keep in mind the tip above, because you don’t want to give the impression of being a spammer either.

 18. Find your best time of day for Twitter conversations.
 Twitter is best when people discuss and help each other out live but not everyone connects at the same time, often spanning many time zones.
-Watch the people you follow and choose your Twitter time of day accordingly.
+Watch the people you follow and choose your Twitter time of day accordingly using a tool like Tweriod.

 20. Follow me at http://twitter.com/jacobshare.
 I’ll follow you back, and I’m always happy to give you feedback and suggestions about your Twitter profile.
 Or if you prefer, contact me before signing up to Twitter and I’ll help you focus your ideas to achieve your goals from the start.